bats-core/bats-detik/README.md

 	sleep 20

-	verify "there are 2 pods named 'nginx'"
+	run verify "there are 2 pods named 'nginx'"
 	[ "$status" -eq 0 ]

-	verify "there is 1 service named 'nginx'"
+	run verify "there is 1 service named 'nginx'"
 	[ "$status" -eq 0 ]

-	try "at most 5 times every 30s to get pods named 'nginx' and verify that 'status' is 'running'" [ "$status" -eq 0 ]
+	run try "at most 5 times every 30s to get pods named 'nginx' and verify that 'status' is 'running'" [ "$status" -eq 0 ]
 }